wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 When I hit high school, the tricks took on a different form.
 Gaming the system now meant being good at doing assignments and taking tests.
-Knowing what teachers will be looking for, how to make stuff up to get part marks, and how to make better guesses for multiple choice questions.
+Knowing what teachers will be looking for, how to make stuff up to get part marks, and how to make educated guesses on multiple choice questions.
 None of this actually required knowing any of the material, and that was fine with me.
 I just wanted good grades to get into college.